Big Time (comics)

 "Big Time" is a series of comic book storylines in The Amazing Spider-Man, published by Marvel Comics from 2010 to 2011.
 It follows the 102 consecutive issues of the "Brand New Day" publishing scheme and is the first shift in publishing for The Amazing Spider-Man since "Brand New Day" began.
 The frequency of publication dropped from three issues monthly to two issues, but the length of the comic book expanded from 22 to 30 pages.
 This extra length is sometimes used for back-up stories and sometimes for a longer main story.
 Concurrently with the story going in The Amazing Spider-Man, Marvel also started the new series Spider-Girl vol. 2, Osborn, and Carnage, which are considered part of "Big Time."
 All nine issues of "Big Time" have sold out at Diamond Comic Distributors and have a second printing with a variant cover.

 Plot summary

 "Kill to be You"

 In The Amazing Spider-Man #648 through #651, Peter starts a new job at Horizon Labs after a recommendation from Marla Jameson to the head of the lab gets him the job.
-Phil Urich takes over the Hobgoblin identity after killing Daniel Kingsley.
+Phil Urich takes over the Hobgoblin identity after killing Daniel Kingsley, brother of Roderick Kingsley.
 Spider-Man is unable to stop the theft because of the Hobgoblin's Lunatic Laugh.
 Peter uses his new job at Horizon Labs to create a suit that uses harmonics to prevent the Lunatic Laugh from affecting him.
 Spider-Man and the Black Cat infiltrate the building of the Kingpin to get the experimental metal back.

 In the back-up stories in The Amazing Spider-Man #649 through #651 Alistair Smythe breaks Mac Gargan out of prison and gives him a new Scorpion costume.
 These events directly lead into the "Revenge of the Spider-Slayer" story that follows.